ojsde/dnb/README.md

 Adding the DNB SFTP server to SSH known_hosts (only on first installation on a server)
 -----

-To enable the DNB-Plugin to deposit transfer packages on the DNB server an SSH connection has to be initiated.
+To enable the DNB-Plugin to deposit transfer packages on the DNB server via SFTP an SSH connection has to be initiated.
 To this end, the DNB server has to be added to the known_hosts file of your web server account.
 An easy way to achieve this is to once establish a connection to the DNB server via the command line of your web server.
 Depending on your system you can use one of the following commands:

 `sftp -P 22122 <username>@hotfolder.dnb.de:<folder ID>` or `sftp -oPort=22122 <username>@hotfolder.dnb.de:<folder ID>`